 The safest option you should be looking for is “natural” latex.
 Natural latex is made from the Rubber Tree (Hevea Brasiliensis) and doesn’t use any synthetic materials.
 The problem with this material is that the hose may not last as long as synthetic materials but it will be safer for your plants.

-The vinyl garden hose will last longer and is a more lightweight and cost-efficient option, but at the same time is not strong enough and may have chemicals spew out.
+The vinyl garden hose will last longer and is a more lightweight and cost-efficient option, but at the same time is not strong enough and may have chemicals spewed out.
 This vinyl garden hose is prone to splitting, kinking, and cracking compared to other materials and it can weaken quickly if it is exposed to the sun or to harsh weather.
 However, it is the perfect option if you have budget restrictions.

 Reinforced or supported hoses that are supported with a mesh coating between layers of rubber and vinyl.
 These hoses are resistant to splitting and kinking and take higher-pressure water levels.

-Which Garden Hose to Choose?
+Which Garden Hose To Choose?